Joseph Sikora

-Joseph Sikora (born June 27, 1976) is an American actor best known for his starring role as Tommy Egan on the Starz series Power and its subsequent spin-offs and sequels, Power Book II: Ghost and Power Book IV: Force, in which he is the protagonist.
+Joseph Sikora is an American actor known for his starring role as Tommy Egan on the Starz series Power and its subsequent spin-offs and sequels, Power Book II: Ghost, Power Book IV: Force and Power: Legacy, in which he is the protagonist.

 Early life

 Sikora was born in Chicago, Illinois to mother Barbara and father Albin.
 One of three boys, he lived in the Jefferson Park and Norwood Park neighborhoods.
 He is of Polish and Dutch descent.
 He graduated high school from Notre Dame College Prep in 1994, studied toward a Bachelor of Fine Arts in acting at The Theatre School at DePaul University from 1994 to 1996, and graduated from Columbia College Chicago in 1998.